ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 **1. Tell me about yourself and your background.**

-I'm a backend-focused Software Engineer with hands-on experience designing and delivering scalable, high-performance systems using Go, Node.js, and React.
-I'm currently working as a Full Stack Engineer at TIXAE.AI, where I'm developing AI-powered solutions.
+I'm a Software Engineer with approximately 3 years of experience, mainly in backend development.
+I have hands-on experience designing and delivering scalable, high-performance systems using Golang, Node.js, and React.
+The last company I worked at was TIXAE.AI, where I worked as a Full Stack Engineer developing AI-powered solutions.
 Before that, I worked at TechBridge Lab on multiple SaaS projects including DubbingHub, an AI-powered video dubbing platform, and Feedbq.io, an enterprise feedback management platform.
-I also have extensive freelance experience delivering end-to-end solutions for international clients, including a 16-month ERP and e-commerce platform project.
-I'm skilled in API design, microservices, distributed architectures, and have a strong focus on reliability, clean code, and system performance.
+I also have extensive freelance experience delivering end-to-end solutions for many clients from Canada, Germany, Saudi Arabia, and Egypt, including e-commerce platform, ERP systems, and backend services for many mobile applications.

 **2. Why are you interested in working at Tyk specifically?**